 Mammalian models are the most popular animal models of S. aureus infection.
 They are more closely related to humans than invertebrates but they are more difficult to implement due to body size and ethical considerations.
 The most popular models to study S. aureus pathogenesis are mice, rats and rabbits.

-Rodents models
+Rodent models

 Mice can be infected by S. aureus in a number of ways: by intravenous (causing systemic infections that spreads to internal organs such as kidneys and heart), sub-cutaneous (to study local skin infections) and intraperitoneal injection (causing abdominal sepsis) as well as by inhalation for lung infections (Kim et al. 2014).
 The size of the inoculum required also depends on the infection route.
 For instance, 107 bacteria need to be injected intravenously to cause lethal disease in 1 to 3 days (McVicker et al. 2014).
-The technique of intravital microscopy has really boosted the possibilities for rodents as animal models.
+The technique of intravital microscopy has really boosted the possibilities for in vivo imaging in rodents.
 In addition to allowing imaging of abscess formation and bacterial replication (Liese et al. 2012), the availability of different mouse strains and mutants make it possible to identify host factors that determine the susceptibility to S. aureus infections (von Köckritz-Blickwede et al. 2008).
 Leukocyte recruitment and precise immune mechanisms can even be imaged and quantified.
 It was thus observed that capillaries surrounding a tissue infected by S. aureus get blocked by neutrophils migrating through them to reach the site of infection (Harding et al. 2014).
 This blocking of capillaries led to larger lesions being formed during infection.
 Thus, preventing neutrophils from accessing the site of infection through capillaries without impairing their overall recruitment would help lower the pro-inflammatory response in patients.

 As rats are larger than mice, catheter-related infections and organ-specific infection can be achieved.
 A diabetes-endocarditis model showed that several staphylococcal genes are differentially expressed between non-diabetic and diabetic rats (Hanses et al. 2014).
 This study provides further insight into the increased susceptibility of diabetes patients as S. aureus seems to adapt its virulence to the health status of its host.
 Critical virulence factors involved in endocarditis can also be identified.
 Ophthalmic S. aureus infections are also studied in rats, highlighting the crucial role of neutrophils in clearing the pathogen but also the bystander damage they cause in organs where immune cells are normally absent (Giese et al. 2003).

+1.4.2.2.
+Leporine models

 The large size of rabbits allows researchers to study S. aureus in the context of catheter-related infections and therefore test the efficacy of antibiotics on in vivo biofilms (Fernandez-Hidalgo et al. 2010).
 The tissue-cage model in rabbits is also useful for sampling the bacterial population in vivo at various times during infection.
 The effect of antibiotics on the bacterial load and the emergence of resistance has thus been quantified, providing the first evidence in vivo for the existence of a mutant selection window of antibiotic concentration (Cui et al. 2006).

-Farm animals models
+Farm animal models